 Lana Tahirly Abdullayeva

-25+ years in Tech & Fin internationally, across a number of developed and fast-growing economies, creating new portfolios of digital ventures to deliver impact.
+Three decades in Tech & Fin internationally, across developed and fast-growing economies, creating portfolios of digital ventures to deliver impact – launching, investing and growing successful businesses and well-recognised brands.

-Scientist by education, strategist by experience and visionary by heart, Lana offers deep industry expertise from her years with blue-chip global brands.
-She has been instrumental in working with the market leaders and regulators driving transformational changes across the industry.
+Scientist by education, strategist by experience and visionary by heart, she has been instrumental in working with the market leaders and economic regulators, driving transformational changes towards the digital economy globally.

-A seasoned executive and NED, Lana brings a strong vantage point on how FS evolves in the digital age.
-She advocates reshaping economics and governance over the traditional FS to drive digital economy.
+A seasoned executive, NED, Investor and Advisor, Lana brings a strong vantage point on how businesses evolve in the digital age.
+She advocates reshaping economics and governance over the traditional models to drive growth.

 Mark CurranDirector of Business Banking TSB Bank